iRachana06/Tutorial-NodeJS-MongoDB/README.md

 # Using this Repository
-Clone this repository, add MONGO_URI in .env file, run npm install (to install all packages) & npm start and open the following URLs for Demo</b></p>
+Clone this repository, add MONGO_URI(here connection string from the Mongodb Atlas) in .env file, run npm install (to install all packages) & npm start and open the following URLs for Demo</b></p>
 #### http://localhost:3000/home
 #### http://localhost:3000/api/create-and-save-person">http://localhost:3000/api/create-and-save-person